 Application: In addition to filing an employment certification form to account for each of your 10 years of experience in the field, you must complete the PSLF application.
 As it’s being considered, your loans will enter forbearance.
 You’ll receive your application results in writing.

 Aside from loan forgiveness for librarians, the federal government also discharges debt in extreme circumstances.
-Regardless of your profession, your debt could be wiped away for one of these reasons:
+Regardless of your profession, your debt could be wiped away for several these reasons, including:

 - Your school closed before you could complete your degree.